PREVIOUS: Abandonment pain, NOW (#2)

 — friends, mates, children… who do love us

-• Whenever we feel devastated, self-hating, hysterical, paralyzed … but can’t figure out what’s bothering us, we need to remember that: “ALL roads lead to = abandonment”.
-No matter how real-life, practical or serious the current event (rational), we can definitely say the situation is pushing a very big abandonment button from the past.
+• Whenever we feel devastated, self-hating, hysterical, paralyzed … but can’t figure out what’s bothering us – we need to remember that: “ALL roads lead to (Rome) old abandonment pain”.
+No matter how real-life, practical or serious the current event (rational), we can definitely say the situation is pushing a very big AB button.

-This triggers Self-Hate.
-Realizing that, we can then look for what has recently happened to set off our negative reaction.
+Realizing that, we can then look for what has recently happened to open our old wounds.
 This can lead us to the source of the pain, with the opportunity to do some loving repair work with the WIC.

 NEXT: How ACoAs Abandon Others – #1